 The OPCC takes the security of your personal information very seriously.

-Areas where we store personal information are restricted to our staff and partner agency staff and are only accessible to those holding appropriate identification.
+Areas, where we store personal information, are restricted to our own and partner agency staff.
+Areas are only accessible to staff with the appropriate identification.

 How long will you keep my personal information?

-The OPCC keeps your personal information for as long as necessary for the purposes for which it is held.
+The OPCC keeps personal information for as long as it is needed for the purposes for which it is held.

-Records with personal information will be managed in accordance with the OPCC’s Retention Schedule.
+We manage records with personal information according to the OPCC’s Retention Schedule.